 for arbitrary values of $N_1,N_2,N_3,N_4,Z_1,Z_2,Z_3,Z_4$ and $a,b$.
 Namely, the overall shift $a+b$ does not matter as the FI parameters come from the differences of $Z_i$, while the relative shift $a-b$ is irrelevant since it can be absorbed by the uniform shift of integration variables in \eqref{Zprime1}. }

 By comparing the two brane configurations, we can identify the two sets of parameters as

-Note that while the variables $(M_0,M_1,M_3,Z_1,Z_3)$ are useful when we argue the partition functions associated with the $D_5$ Weyl group, for the actual calculations of the exact values the variables $(L_1,L_2,L,\zeta_1,\zeta_2)$ are more useful.
+Note that while the variables $(M_0,M_1,M_3,Z_1,Z_3)$ are useful when we argue the properties of the partition functions associated with the $D_5$ Weyl group, for actual calculations of the exact values the variables $(L_1,L_2,L,\zeta_1,\zeta_2)$ are more useful.
 Therefore in the remaining part of this paper we use both of the two conventions interchangeably depending on the context.

 Note that not all values of ranks $(M_0,M_1,M_3)$ are allowed when the overall rank $N$ is vanishing.
 Indeed, in \cite{FMMN,FMS} it was found that the brane configurations are subject to breakdown of supersymmetries due to negative ranks appearing in the Hanany-Witten transitions unless